The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Ten days later the good news came.
 The level of hCG, a hormone that produces fetal cells, indicated pregnancy.

-“I was ecstatic,” Shanna recalls.
+“I was thrilled,” Shanna recalls.

 Katherine, on the other hand, showed no emotion.
 She said she doesn't want to get too hopeful as the previous surrogate's pregnancy ended in a miscarriage.